hrrytech92/hrrytech92/README.md

 I😄 am with extensive and rich knowledge of all software such as Blockchain, Website, Mobile App and more for over 8 years.

-📫 How to reach me: webdevguy85@gmial.com
+📫 How to reach me: webdevguy85@gmail.com

 ✅ Blockchain Skill 😄

-- Smart Contract, DeFi, Ethereum, Solana, Avax, Wax, Algorand, Polygon,BSC, Polkadot
+- Smart Contract, DeFi, Ethereum, Solana, Avax, Wax, Algorand, Polygon, BSC, Polkadot
 - DApps development ; Solidity/Rust + web3.js/ethers.js
 - Solidity, Smart contract, ERC20, ERC721
 - Integration with crypto wallets such as Metamask.